Using tags to categorize your goals and projects

 Creating a standard system of tagging at your organization can help your teams align and communicate the status of work.
 This will help keep your projects and goals categorized and aid the creation of roll-up reports that can be embedded in Jira or Confluence Cloud, or exported to CSV.

-Using tags to curate topics is incredibly flexible, so it's really up to you how you use them.
+Curating with tags is incredibly flexible, so it's really up to you how you use them.
 Below are a few examples of how we use topics at Atlassian, which will hopefully inspire your own tagging system.

 Tag a project to reflect the department within which it is being run.
 Examples include: